tuqqu/oxide-lang/README.md

 }
 ```

-You instantiate a struct creating it and initializing all its properties.
+You instantiate a struct creating it with curly braces and initializing all its properties `Animal { prop: value[, prop: value ...] }`.

 ```rust
 let cat = Animal {